UniBwTAS/ccma/README.md

 }
 ```

-And if you find this repository useful, I’d greatly appreciate it if you gave it a ⭐ on GitHub — it helps others discover the project and supports further development!
+And if you find this repository useful, I’d greatly appreciate it if you gave it a ⭐ on GitHub!

 ### Quick Links